Willem Ratte: Radio Donkerhoek – 1994/95

 Radio Donkerhoek was also called the Boer Resistance Radio by its broadcasters.
 There had been much opposition to the granting of the broadcasting license for Radio Donkerhoek as the stated goal for the radio station was to further the culture and heritage of the Boer and Afrikaner.
 The delegates at the IBA hearing made it clear that Radio Donkerhoek would also push for a volkstaat and that black Afrikaans speakers would not be allowed to join the channel.
 Radio Vryheid, Radio Donkerhoek, Radio Koppies, Radio Volkstem and Radio Pretoria had been started in 1994 by the Pretoria Boere Commando and the Afrikaner Volksfront (AVF) and operated without licenses.
 The South African government viewed them as 'pirate' radio stations however they were the first community based radio stations in South African history.
 Radio Pretoria went off-air and got its license in 1995 however Radio Donkerhoek was still broadcasting through this time without a license.
 Police only acted when the IBA (Independent Broadcasting Authority) filed a complaint.
 The South African Defence Force and police swooped on the station.
 Willem Ratte and his 4-year-old daughter and another two had locked themselves inside.
 Willem Ratte stated to police that they could get the equipment over his dead body.
 They negotiated a settlement that the South African Defence Force and the police would withdraw on condition that the police open a crime docket to investigate Radio Donkerhoek.

 Shell House Massacre – 1994/1995

 The Shell House massacre occurred in 1994 which was a shooting incident that took place at the headquarters of the African National Congress (ANC), in central Johannesburg, South Africa in the lead up to the 1994 elections.
-In 1995, Willem Ratte laid a complaint of murder against president Nelson Mandela at the Police headquarters in Pretoria for the Shell House Massacre where ANC members shot at Zulu protestors from the roof top of their headquarters at Shell House after Nelson Mandela had ordered that Shell House be protected even if it means killing civilians.
+In 1995, Willem Ratte laid a complaint of murder against president Nelson Mandela at the Police headquarters in Pretoria for the Shell House Massacre where ANC members shot at Zulu protestors from the roof top of their headquarters at Shell House after Nelson Mandela had ordered that Shell House be protected.